 The previous post talked about titles.
 Titles are your first step in accurate Inventory Records.
-Think about it, every sofa, sweater or shoe in the store has a name.
-You know what else they have?
+Think about it, every sofa, sweater, or shoe in the store has a name.
+Do you know what else they have?
 An inventory number!

 INVENTORY RECORDS are an absolute must to survive your I.R.S. audit.
 Are you ready?

 - materials list, cost of materials, and cost of labor to calculate your FG (Finished Goods) and COGS (Cost of Goods Sold).

 An itemized COGS (Cost of Goods Sold) is one of the first items the I.R.S. agent asked for on Thursday.
 Are you ready for an I.R.S. audit?
 Do you know your Cost of Goods Sold?